 The Sponsored Project Proposal Review/Routing Form must accompany all sponsored project proposals as they are routed for signatures along with a copy of the funding agency's guidelines.
 The following steps must be followed in a timely manner during the routing process:

 Step 1: Faculty member obtains routing form and proposal number from Office of Sponsored

 Step 2: Faculty member discusses proposal with College Research Director.

 Step 3: Faculty member obtains approval of Unit Head and College Dean.

-Step 4: Faculty member forwards proposal to OUR.
+Step 4: Faculty member forwards proposal to Office of Sponsored Projects.